How to Export WhatsApp Chat to PDF: 5 Proven Methods

 For a single chat with your phone in hand, open WhatsApp Web and hit Ctrl+P. Under 60 seconds, formatting stays readable, done.

 If the chat runs over a thousand messages or spans years, skip the browser and use Microsoft Word on desktop instead.
-Word handled our 2,000-message stress test cleanly, while Google Docs stuttered past 1,500 messages.
+Word handles files of a couple thousand messages cleanly, while Google Docs tends to stutter past 1,500.
 Reach for MobileTrans only when you’re facing a 100,000+ message archive.
-For everyday records, Word plus the native Print to PDF dialog is the path we recommend.
+For everyday records, Word plus the native Print to PDF dialog is the most dependable path.

 #Frequently Asked Questions